 Hampshire College's Healthy Food Transition is changing the enterprise of producing, preparing, consuming, and managing food on campus.
 Food is used as a means to teach students, communicate values, experiment with new models to solve problems, influence our peers, and serve our community.

 We are in the early phase of developing a Center for New England Food and Agriculture, to be located at the Hampshire Farm.
-Using the College’s land, curricular innovation, and academic and farming expertise, the Center will be a collaborative hub for members of the agricultural community and for the Five College consortium.
-Hampshire recently received two grants totaling nearly $300,000 from the Lydia B. Stokes Foundation and the Henry P. Kendall Foundation to support collaborative faculty research programs, sustainable agriculture apprenticeships, student internships and research projects, and cross-institutional initiatives that will also advance Hampshire College’s goal of sourcing nearly 100% of food locally.
+Using the College’s land, curricular innovation, and academic and farming expertise, the center will be a collaborative hub for members of the agricultural community and for the Five College consortium.
+Hampshire has received two grants totaling nearly $300,000 from the Lydia B. Stokes Foundation and the Henry P. Kendall Foundation to support collaborative faculty research programs, sustainable agriculture apprenticeships, student internships and research projects, and cross-institutional initiatives that will also advance Hampshire College’s goal of sourcing nearly 100% of food locally.